Exam forms

 An oral exam can take place as a group exam.
 Group exams are typically held in connection with written assignments prepared by two or more students (group projects).

 When organizing an oral group exam, the course coordinator must ensure that the time allocated for the exam is adapted to the number of students participating in the exam.
-All members of the project group are present during the entire exam.
+All members of the project group must be present during the entire exam.

 The student must have his/her grade stated in private unless otherwise agreed between the examiner and the students in the group.